Forensic deepfake audio detection using segmental speech features: Experimental setting

 and define the log-likelihood ratio as:

 As the selection of number of Gaussians is empirical, we conducted a pre-test to choose the appropriate number, as suggested by \cite{chan2024long}.
 To evaluate detection performance, we calculate both the Cllr and the EER.
 Although Cllr is commonly used in FVC tasks involving same-speaker and different-speaker trials, we reinterpret it here as a cost-based metric that quantifies the discriminability between real and fake speech.
 In our setting, the goal is not to determine whether two recordings originate from the same speaker, but to classify whether a given speech token is real or synthetic.
-Accordingly, we designate real samples as “target” and fake samples as “non-target” trials purely as a labeling convention.
+Accordingly, we designate real samples as “target” and fake samples as “non-target” trials purely as a labeling convention\footnote{The "target and non-target" here refer to bona fide and deepfake for our purpose}.
 Note that we assume flat prior odds for classifying each token as real or fake.
+The formula used to compute Cllr follows the standard definition \citep{brummer2006application, brummer2013bosaris}: